-- -Develop team building skill when in sports day teams - -To take part in Jigsaw PSHRE sessions to reflect and discuss feelings. - -Find out about changes including growing up, fun and fears and my body and how it helps me - -As part of classroom routines, children will select resources to make creations, share with friends and develop their learning holistically - -Targeted, specific facilitated play will occur weekly where children will be provided with a scaffold for successful interactions, turn taking and sharing of ideas - -Children will be encouraged care for their bodies e.g to put their own suncream on and will be reminded of the importance of it- Summer sun safety - -Opportunities to meet KS1 staff as we approach transition time - -Support children in making new friends in Year 1, changes and what to expect in their new classes- trips to new classrooms, friendship groups and new activities which will take place.
+- -Develop team building skill when in sports day teams - -To take part in Jigsaw PSHRE sessions to reflect and discuss feelings. - -Find out about changes including growing up, fun and fears and my body and how it helps me - -As part of classroom routines, children will select resources to make creations, share with friends and develop their learning holistically - -Class assembly which will be held in front of friends and families- children will be encouraged to say a line/hold up their paintings if they choose to, following on from practising in front of a larger classroom group - -Targeted, specific facilitated play will occur weekly where children will be provided with a scaffold for successful interactions, turn taking and sharing of ideas - -Children will be encouraged care for their bodies e.g to put their own suncream on and will be reminded of the importance of it-Summer sun safety - -Opportunities to meet KS1 staff as we approach transition time - -Support children in making new friends in Year 1, changes and what to expect in their new classes- trips to new classrooms, friendship groups and new activities which will take place

-- In discussion sessions, children will be encouraged to speak in the past tense as they reflect on their year in Reception - -Through shared story sessions, allow children the opportunity to respond to questions or add comments/thoughts on the topic of discussion e.g history of castles and imagining what it would have been like to live/work there in different roles - -Children will consider whether they agree or disagree with other people's thoughts and with support, to articulate their reasons. - -Use language for thinking when writing invitations/letters in castles topic - Develop the use of inference to detect and predict story events - Continue to recognise the structure of a story and make predictions, giving their reasons why - Semantics and structural make up of sentences will be modelled and scaffolded by adults - Opportunities to explore open-ended questions through dialogue - -Children will engage in imaginative play and back and forth conversations within the classroom home corner, small world and construction areas
+- In discussion sessions, children will be encouraged to speak in the past tense as they reflect on their year in Reception - -Through shared story sessions, allow children the opportunity to respond to questions or add comments/thoughts on the topic of discussion e.g history of castles and imagining what it would have been like to live/work there in different roles - -Children will consider whether they agree or disagree with other people's thoughts and with support, to articulate their reasons. - -Use language for thinking when writing invitations/letters in castles topic - Develop the use of inference to detect and predict story events - Continue to recognise the structure of a story and make predictions, giving their reasons why - Semantics and structural make up of sentences will be modelled and scaffolded by adults - Opportunities to explore open-ended questions through dialogue - -Children will engage in imaginative play and back and forth conversations within the classroom home corner, small world and construction areas ine motor

-$\underline{\text{Ideas for interactions, activities and continuous } \underline{\text{provision}}$
+Ideas for interactions, activities and continuous provision Gross motor

-Gross motor

-- -Children will practise different sports events in preparation for sports day which will also build stamina and develop confidence with specific skills - -Children will use sports equipment to show control (e.g. target throwing of howler) - -Opportunities to reflect on the summer weather and make sure they are sun safe e.g. when playing outside
+- -Children will practise different sports events in preparation for sports day which will also build stamina and develop confidence with specific skills - -Children will use sports equipment tp show control (e.g. target throwing of howler) - -Opportunities to reflect on the summer weather and make sure they are sun safe e.g. when playing outside